yaronyadid/export-unmanaged-kubernetes-resources/README.md

 - ✅ **OpenShift Support** - Handles both Ingresses and OpenShift Routes
 - ✅ **Dry Run Mode** - Preview what would be exported without creating files
 - ✅ **Organized Output** - Each workload gets its own directory
+- ✅ **Automatic Helm chart creation** - Each workload gets its own directory with helmified files ready to deploy using helmify

+## Helm Chart Generation
+The script supports **automatic Helm chart creation** using [`helmify`](https://github.com/arttor/helmify) For every exported workload folder, it will:
+- Run `helmify -f <folder> <folder>-helmified`
+- Convert all valid Kubernetes YAMLs into a templated Helm chart structure
+- Log an error if `helmify` fails for a specific folder

 ## Requirements